LibrariesHacked/england-librarydata/library-db.md

 - Copy the data from the CSV into the table.

 ```
-copy lsoa_imd from 'lsoa-imd.csv' delimiter ',' csv header;
+copy lsoa_imd from '\data\ons\lsoa-imd.csv' delimiter ',' csv header;
 ```

 ##  Dataset: Libraries Taskforce source data

 - Get the libraries taskforce dataset from *wherever it ends up when and if it's published.*

 - Convert the Excel file.
 The spreadsheet is distributed as an Excel file.
-To convert that file open in Excel and save the rows to CSV.
+To convert that file open in Excel and save the rows to CSV (just the data, no headers or nothing).

 - Create a table to hold the data.